oasis-tcs/sarif-spec/EditorsReports/Editor's report 2018-12-12.md

     1. [Issue #280](https://github.com/oasis-tcs/sarif-spec/issues/280): "Provide optional result.rank value of 0.0 to 100.0"

+    1. [Issue #284](https://github.com/oasis-tcs/sarif-spec/issues/284): "baselineState s/be present on all results or none"

     1. [Issue #285](https://github.com/oasis-tcs/sarif-spec/issues/285): "Provide a mechanism to associate a result with an invocation."

     1. [Issue #288](https://github.com/oasis-tcs/sarif-spec/issues/288): "ruleConfiguration.defaultLevel should not contain an 'open' value"